bird-house/birdhouse-deploy/birdhouse/core/monitoring/README.rst

 Monitoring
 ==========

-This component provides monitoring and alerting for the PAVICS physical host and containers.
+This component provides monitoring and alerting for the Birdhouse physical host and containers.

 Prometheus stack is used: